 So you’ve been playing guitar for a little bit now.
 You’ve got some chords, a few scales, and the basics of technique down.
-You’re ready to start tackling some solos!
+You’re ready to start tackling your first solos!

 But it can be hard to know which solos are worth learning, and what’s going to be accessible for someone new to lead guitar, yet still be challenging enough to make you progress and develop.

 That is why we’ve put together a list of 30 monster guitar solos across a range of genres, utilizing a range of techniques.
-So whether you’re just dipping your toe into lead guitar or are a seasoned vet looking to brush up on things, there’ll be something here for you.
+So whether you’re just dipping your toe into lead guitar or are a seasoned vet looking to brush up on technique, there will be something here for you.

 We’ve also included both video lessons and tablature to help you along the way!